OpenDSA/OpenDSA/Doc/source/Configuration.rst

     2. If you have loaded one of your existing configurations you can click "Update Configuration".
 You can then update your Canvas course by regenerating it.
-Note that using this option you should only update the point values for exercises; adding and removing content is not supported.
+Note that this option does not support removing chapters and/or modules.

     3. Click "Download Configuration" to download a json file containing the configuration.